 Ask about different aspects of the job and express genuine interest and excitement about the opportunity.
 Don't be afraid to dig for more details about the position, since we all know how vague and horrifically bland job postings can be.

 The job you will be applying for is what you’ll be doing the next year or so, therefore, make sure you will be able to handle the responsibilities which suit your skills and interest!
 You need to get a real sense of the job to know if it's a good fit for you.

 Prompt the interviewer to communicate what happens next in the interview process.
 As well as clarifying any steps you yourself need to take, it also shows that you’re keen to hear from them and interested in the role.

 Also, ask about the further rounds and the interviewer’s contact details.
-You are advised to thank the interviewer for giving you an opportunity and his time (it will create a positive impact!).
 Sometimes the interviewer may be clueless regarding the further process since the final decision lies in the hands of the hiring manager.

 9. Thank Recruiter